Social Anxiety Treatment in London and Online

 - Speaking in a group of people or to someone one to one

 - Using a public toilet

 People with social anxiety can often experience the following thoughts and feelings:

-Panic attacks which involve a sharp increase in anxiety in a short space of time
+- Panic attacks involving a sharp increase in anxiety in a short space of time

 These troublesome thoughts and feelings can lead to unpleasant physical sensations, such as:

-Due to experiencing these troublesome thoughts and feelings along with unpleasant physical symptoms, these can lead people to avoid anxiety-provoking social situations altogether.
+Experiencing these troublesome thoughts and feelings, along with unpleasant physical symptoms, can lead people to avoid anxiety-provoking social situations altogether.
 Or they may face the situation and employ ‘safety behaviours’ to help them cope, such as:

 These symptoms can fluctuate.
 They increase during times of stress and when there are upcoming challenging social events.